It’s almost impossible to go wrong with crackling, savory fried chicken.

 We celebrate this magical dish with a golden brown crust that emits a satisfying crunch with each bite.
 Underneath the moist, juicy succulent meat that greets you is the stuff dreams are made of.

 Here are our picks for the best spots to nab some delicious fried chicken in town when the mood hits and you decide to celebrate this classic dish.
+Some of these are expected and others may surprise you.

 1. LILY’S BISTRO

-Every Sunday night from 5-9:30 p.m., Lily’s Bistro in the Oregon District offers up local, free-range, deep fried Sunday supper goodness.
+Every Sunday night from 5-9:30 p.m., Lily’s Bistro in the Oregon District offers up local, free-range, deep-fried Sunday supper goodness.
 The sharable family-style plates of crispy spiced chicken and Southern sides are prepared to order.
 A whole chicken for $32 shared with some friends seems like the perfect recipe to cap off a great weekend.

 Location: 329 E. Fifth St., Dayton